 HowtoGermany: The best page on this in English is certainly the how to Germany page on driving!
 Please check it out for more information.

 Students can apply for a dorm space of their choice during the “Flat Hunt” and see if they are lucky.
-The registration does not automatically entile students to dorm space.

 Some rooms have private bathrooms and share the kitchen and public areas while others are classical flat share communities, where not more than 4 students share all facilities together.